 Melting the Beads

-UPDATE :: We’ve since made all of our melted bead suncatchers on the gas grill outside, thanks to a comment from Lou.
+While we originally made our suncatchers in the oven, we’ve since made all of our melted bead suncatchers on the gas grill outside, thanks to a comment from Lou.
 It works great and only takes about 10 minutes!
 Some readers have been using a toaster oven outside, which may be another good solution.

 Once the suncatchers were cool, I inverted the pans and they popped right out!
 As you can see from the somewhat pebbly surface, they probably could have used a few more minutes in the oven.

 Hanging the Melted Bead Suncatchers